WSO Photograph The Wilcox Solar Observatory

 NASA funding for WSO ended in 2018.
 Historically WSO has been supported by NASA Heliophysics, the NSF, and the Office of Naval Research.

-Dr. J. Todd Hoeksema serves as WSO director.
+Prof. J. Todd Hoeksema serves as WSO director.

 WSO Dedication Pictures of WSO, staff members and other local wildlife.